The rule.

 “Marketing communications shall not contain any false or misleading information.
 Marketing communications shall identify the risks associated with the relevant crypto-asset clearly and prominently.
 The information about the risks shall be presented in a manner that is no less prominent than the information about the potential benefits of the crypto-asset.”

-ESMA’s 2024 Guidelines on marketing communications interpret “no less prominent” as: same visual weight, same column, same approximate position in the visual hierarchy, no use of contrast or typography to dim the risk treatment relative to the benefit.
+ESMA’s 2024 Guidelines interpret “no less prominent” as: same visual weight, same column, same approximate position, no typography or contrast dimming the risk.

 What it requires.

 Identification of risks.
-The marketing communication must say what could go wrong.
-“Crypto-asset prices can fluctuate” is the minimum; for higher-risk products (leverage, staking, lending, tokenised real assets) the disclosure has to extend to capital loss, illiquidity, smart-contract risk, custody risk, regulatory risk.
+Say what could go wrong.
+“Crypto-asset prices can fluctuate” is the minimum; higher-risk products add capital-loss, illiquidity, smart-contract, custody, and regulatory risk.

 Prominence parity.
-The risk treatment must be at least as visible as the benefit treatment.
-If the benefit is in 72-pixel Inter Bold above the fold, the risk cannot be in 12-pixel grey type 1,400 pixels down.
+If the benefit is in 72-pixel bold above the fold, the risk cannot be in 12-pixel grey type 1,400 pixels down.

 Common violations.